Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~~~
 *id* ``string`` *account* ``string`` **guard** ``guard`` *→* ``bool``

 Create an account for a given token.
-If the account in a principal name, principal is enforced.
+If the account is a principal name, principal is enforced.

 .. code:: lisp